dzh121/dzh121/README.md

 ## 👨‍💻 About Me

 I'm a 17-year-old passionate self-taught programmer, currently diving deep into the world of Artificial Intelligence and Full stack development.
-With a strong foundation in languages like Python, C#, C++, Assembly, HTML, CSS, and JavaScript, React I am expanding my horizons in computer science and AI.
+With a strong foundation in languages like Python, C#, C++, Assembly, HTML, CSS, React and JavaScript I am expanding my horizons in computer science and AI.

 - 🌱 I’m currently pursuing a Bachelor's degree in Computer Science at The Open University.
 - 🏆 Creator of the award-winning **[All-In-One-Clock-2.0](https://github.com/dzh121/All-In-One-Clock-2.0)** project.